ApolloTang/mynote--bash-scripting/contents/parameters/README.md

 ## Positional parameter

-Positional parameter has name that are integer starting from 1.

-They are assigned from the shell’s arguments when it is invoked

-They may not be assigned to with assignment statements. but may be reassigned or set using the `set` and `shift` builtin command.
+The positional parameter uses integers as its name.
+The integer values start at 1.
+Unlike the variable mentioned above, assignment is forbidden with the assignment statements.
+These parameters receive their value from the shell’s arguments when it is invoked.
+It may be reassigned or set using the [set](https://www.gnu.org/software/bash/manual/bash.html#index-set) and [shift](https://www.gnu.org/software/bash/manual/bash.html#index-shift) built-in commands.

 Ref:  [Positional Parameters (Bash Reference Manual)](https://www.gnu.org/software/bash/manual/html_node/Positional-Parameters.html)